fed/blog/content/uses.md

   the longest time.

 - [Dato](https://sindresorhus.com/dato) is extremely helpful for staying on top of timezones.
 Its time travel feature is brilliant and helps me with figuring out reasonable times for events across timezones.
+This is especially useful when you have colleagues, friends and family around the world.

 - [Xnip](https://xnipapp.com) is a screenshot tool for Mac that supports annotations, blurring sensitive information and scrolling screenshots.
 It's fast and works quite well.
 I tried a number of different alternatives but I always find myself coming back to it.
 The